Ballot: Methods

-In a jurisdiction using an all-paper system, voters choose by marking a ballot or, as in the case of Israel and France, picking one premarked ballot among many.
+In a jurisdiction using an all-paper system, voters choose by marking their preference on the ballot or, as in the case of Israel and France, picking one premarked ballot among many.
 In most jurisdictions the ballots are preprinted with names of candidates and the text of the referendums.
 Japan is an exception, requiring voters to write candidate names on the ballot.
-Election officials manually count the ballots after the polls close and may recount them in the event of a dispute.
+In the U.S., write-in candidates are allowed in many election systems.
+Election officials manually count the votes after the polls close and may recount them in the event of a dispute.

 In a jurisdiction using an optical scan voting system, voters choose by filling an oval, by completing an arrow, or (as in South Korea) by stamping a box, on the printed ballot next to their chosen option, similar to many standardized tests.
 Voters with disabilities may be provided with electronic ballot marking devices.

 Alternatively, voters could pick from one pre-marked ballot among many (similar to the paper ballot systems in Israel and France), which would then be scanned by an optical scanner.
 Tabulating machines count the ballots either after the polls close or as the voters feed the ballots into the machine, in which case the results are not known until after the polls close.
 Officials will often manually count any ballots that cannot be read or with a write-in candidate and may recount all ballots in the event of a dispute.

 In a jurisdiction using a punched card system, voters choose by removing or "punching out" a perforated chad from the ballot next to each choice, sometimes with tools as simple as a pin, but usually with a ballot marking device such as the Votomatic.
 The ballot may be preprinted with candidates and referendums, or may be a generic ballot placed under a printed list of candidates and referendums.
 Tabulating machines count ballots after the polls close.
 Officials may manually count the ballots in the event of a dispute.
 Punched card voting systems are being replaced by other voting systems because of a high rate of inaccuracy related to the incomplete removal of the perforated chad and the inaccessibility to voters with disabilities.